 Does your child seem to speak less than other children their age?

-This Fall, the Speech Therapy team of Anna Jaques Hospital at Haverhill is pleased to offer a free speech & language screening to children up to age 18 years old to help assess your child's potential speech & language therapy needs.
+The Speech Therapy team of Anna Jaques Hospital is pleased to offer a speech & language screening to children up to age 18 years old to help assess your child's potential speech & language therapy needs.

 What is Speech-Language Therapy?